ghanad/hpe-ilo-snmp-exporter/README.md

 ## Overview

 This repository contains SNMP exporter configuration for monitoring HPE servers through their iLO interface.
+This configuration has been tested and verified to work on HPE Gen9 and Gen10 servers.
 It enables comprehensive hardware monitoring including:

 - System overall health
 - Power supplies status and metrics